Ethical Considerations and Regulatory Challenges of AI in Healthcare

 8. Innovation vs Regulation

-Health regulators have the uphill task of balancing innovation in service to the safety of patients.
-Generative AI in healthcare will change healthcare, but excessive controls may delay it and extend the time taken for life-saving technologies to reach the world.
+Health regulators have the uphill task of balancing innovation in service to the safety of patients. generative ai in medicine will change healthcare, but excessive controls may delay it and extend the time taken for life-saving technologies to reach the world.
 Conversely, insufficient regulations will deploy untested or unsafe AI tools.
 Ethically speaking, patient welfare should trump creativity in AI; however, governance needs to work with industry stakeholders to develop rules and regulations that balance innovation with high standards set forth on the safety and efficacy of such innovations.

 Conclusion